 Musical styles have changed, as have preferences, over the last two centuries, adding to the growth and evolution of schools of playing as well as distinct approaches.
 The technique is often viewed as executed by personal preference of music, expressing the individual’s emotions as well as mental and physical aspects he is feeling.

-Performance styles differ vastly from the pianos the first invention to modern day.
+Performance styles differ vastly from the pianos the first invention to modern-day ones.
 The pianoforte of earlier composers such as Mozart and Beethoven was rather different from today’s piano.

 More Music Genres